-Boris J, a perfect example of Britain's elite educational system, that is, boarding school, Eton and Oxford, through to his untamed hair and often dishevelled appearance.
+Prime Minister Boris Johnson, a perfect example of Britain's elite educational system, that is, boarding school, Eton and Oxford, through to his untamed hair and often dishevelled appearance.
 The quick witticisms, along with the sly put-downs, are unique to the 'Boris Brand.'

 But, perhaps it is because he gets amongst 'the people' that puts him streaks ahead of his opponents and on the right political course to the top job.
 Whether steering his ancient Boris Bike through the harried streets of Central London, grabbing an opportune photo call along the way and then getting unceremoniously caught hanging mid-air in the process, or, sprouting out his quick quotes to the peons who read his journalistic quips.
 The guy is believable, likeable and represents everything that used to be 'great' about Great Britain and in todays day and age of transparency or desired transparency, that is what counts.
 'Dialogue with Humour.'